Re-introduce demosaic algorithm VNG4 to avoid noise artifacts of Pentax K200D

 - File IMGP1509.PEF.xmp IMGP1509.PEF.xmp added

 Sure, the files are attached below.
 I also added a screenshot of the moiree pattern that made me aware of the issue.
 The samples are all 200px squares taken at (200,200).

 The RAW file was too big and can be downloaded here:

 If there's anything I can do let me know.

-#3 Updated by Ulrich Pegelow about 5 years ago
+#3 Updated by Ulrich Pegelow over 7 years ago

 Thank you for submitting your raw file.
 If I am not mistaken, you are referring to the fact that